 Introduction to Bronze Casting

-A three day masterclass that will introduce you to the process of bronze casting, with expert tuition by David Snoo Wilson.
+During this three day masterclass you will introduce you to the process of bronze casting, with expert tuition by David Snoo Wilson.
 You will learn about the lost wax process and develop your own wax model using basic carving techniques.

 David will present the metal casting process in this hands-on workshop with his travelling foundry and you will be shown all of the benefits of this process.